 Policy, Research and Engagement

-Funded by the Shaw Foundation and the Waterloo Foundation, Carers Trust Wales has developed an exciting programme of activities to engage meaningfully and innovatively with carers and professionals over the next 3 years.
+Funded by the Shaw Foundation and the Waterloo Foundation, Carers Trust Wales has developed an exciting programme of activities to engage meaningfully and innovatively with carers and professionals from 2019-2022.

 We are focusing our work on creating networks of key stakeholders, developing useful and relevant resources and working with diverse groups of carers to ensure significant impact on the support for and recognition of carers across Wales.